ToniWonKanobi/theoveranalyzed.net/posts/2015/1/26/cotton-bureau.md

 <p><img class="wide" src="http://d.pr/i/1bFEz+" alt="Cotton Bureau" title="Cotton Bureau"></p>

-I recently became an ambassador of sorts for my favorite online T-shirt company, [Cotton Bureau][cottonbureau].
-The concept of the site is a lot like [Kickstarter][kickstarter] or [Indiegogo][indiegogo], in that the business model is basically crowdfunding.
+I recently became an ambassador of sorts for my favorite online T-shirt company, [Cotton Bureau][1].
+The concept of the site is a lot like [Kickstarter][2] or [Indiegogo][3], in that the business model is basically crowdfunding.

-The following is from Cotton Bureau's [FAQ][cottonbureau 2] section.
+The following is from Cotton Bureau's [FAQ][4] section.

 How the design gets on a t-shirt and how the designer makes money: